Alina-Saqib/React-ChatApp/README.md

 ## Usage

-1. **Sign Up / Log In**: Create an account using your email and password or log in if you already have an account.
+1. **Sign Up / Log In**: Create an account or log in if you already have an account.

 2. **Group Chats**: Create a new group chat or join an existing one by selecting the group chat option and inviting your friends.